 Sedum (Autumn Joy)

 We would love to hear about your own experiments and experiences.
-Join the conversation below and tell us about your favorite long-lasting blooms and foliage.
+Join the conversation in the Team Flower Community to tell us about your favorite long-lasting blooms and foliage.

 Martha White and her husband David Martin of Free Range Flowers grow and test their own material at Martin Farm in Gracey, Kentucky.